-Data were partitioned into a training and test datasets by random assignment of the sample of 124,443 into a training data set of 62,221 and a test data set of 62,222.
+Data were partitioned into a training and a test dataset by random assignment of the sample of 124 443 pregnancies into a training dataset of 62 221 pregnancies and a test dataset of 62 222 pregnancies.
 The training data were used for model development and fitting.
-The model was then assessed on the test data set for the internal validation's purposes.
+The model was then assessed in the test dataset for internal validation purposes.